Vision Of The Seas current position

 Review of Vision Of The Seas

-Launched in 1998, Vision of the Seas is the last of the Vision-class Royal Caribbean ships, together with Splendour (now Marella Discovery), Grandeur, Enchantment, Legend (now Marella Discovery 2) and Rhapsody.
+Launched in 1998, Vision of the Seas is the last of the Vision-class Royal Caribbean ships, together with Splendour OTS (now Marella Discovery), Grandeur OTS, Enchantment OTS, Legend OTS (now Marella Discovery 2) and Rhapsody OTS.

 History - construction and ownership